RichardAtCT/1inch_wrapper/README.md

 result = helper.build_tx(result) # prepare the transaction for signing, gas price defaults to fast. result = helper.sign_tx(result) # sign the transaction using your private key result = helper.broadcast_tx(result) #broadcast the transaction to the network and wait for the receipt.

+## If you already have token addresses you can pass those in instead of token names to all OneInchSwap functions that require a token argument
+result = exchange.get_swap("0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9", "0x43dfc4159d86f3a37a5a4b3d4580b888ad7d4ddd", 10, 0.5)

 #USDT to ETH price on the Oracle.
 Note that you need to indicate the token decimal if it is anything other than 18.
 oracle.get_rate_to_ETH("0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48", src_token_decimal=6)